Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Applied heliophysics, mutatis mutandis

 \item The effects of stellar radiation and of stellar and galactic cosmic rays on the chemistry of exoplanetary atmospheres is being analyzed guided by, and calibrated against, solar-terrestrial spectral models and terrestrial tropospheric and ionospheric models (\href{https://ui.adsabs.harvard.edu/abs/2018ApJ...863....6S/abstract}{see \citet{2018ApJ...863....6S}}).

-\item Evolution of the chemical makeup of planetary atmospheres subject to differences in insolation, rotation, atmospheric and oceanic circulations, and chemical weathering provide insight of the impacts of each of these on planetary habitability (\href{https://ui.adsabs.harvard.edu/abs/2019ApJ...875...79J/abstract}{see \citet{2019ApJ...875...79J}}) and help guide target selection for the search for biosignatures.
+\item Evolution of the chemical makeup of planetary atmospheres subject to differences in insolation, rotation, \indexit{atmosphere!exoplanets}atmospheric and oceanic circulations, and chemical weathering provide insight of the impacts of each of these on planetary habitability (\href{https://ui.adsabs.harvard.edu/abs/2019ApJ...875...79J/abstract}{see \citet{2019ApJ...875...79J}}) and help guide target selection for the search for biosignatures.
 The same is true on evolutionary timescales for the role of plate tectonics and volcanism (\href{https://ui.adsabs.harvard.edu/abs/2018AsBio..18..873F/abstract}{see \citet{2018AsBio..18..873F}}). \end{itemize}

-It should be no surprise that stellar and exoplanetary-system sciences conversely continue to provide crucial information for heliophysics: \begin{itemize}\customitemize \item The very formation of stars and their planetary systems is being observed, models being refined, and results compared to empirical evidence from within the Solar System (e.g., \href{https://ui.adsabs.harvard.edu/abs/2018SSRv..214...60L/abstract}{see \citet{2018SSRv..214...60L}}, and other papers in that volume).
+It should be no surprise that stellar and exoplanetary-system sciences conversely continue to provide crucial information for heliophysics: \begin{itemize}\customitemize \item The very formation of stars and their planetary systems is being observed, models being refined, and \indexit{star!formation}results \indexit{planetary!system!formation}compared to empirical evidence from within the Solar System (e.g., \href{https://ui.adsabs.harvard.edu/abs/2018SSRv..214...60L/abstract}{see \citet{2018SSRv..214...60L}}, and other papers in that volume).